utecht/old_blog/_posts/2015-06-05-comparing-triplestores.md

 You can picture a simple API for viewing this data with a traditional REST framework.

-{% highlight html %}
     /books -> list of all book ids
     /book/:id -> properties of the book identified by :id And then a second set of endpoints for authors.
     /authors
     /author/:id
-{% endhighlight %}

 This sort of REST API is not possible only using the triplestores I have been investigating.
 They all have slightly different REST capabilities, but all share a few major shortcomings.